 In Closing…

 Are there soft rules you should follow?
 Yes.
 And the text here should give you a clear idea of what those are.
-But it’s up to you to fill in the gaps with words—and reasoning—of your creation.
+But it’s up to you to fill in the gaps with prose—and reasoning—of your creation.
 Fortunately, by following this guide I’m confident you’ll have no trouble expressing yourself commendably when it counts.

 Niloofar Farboodi says